African American–Jewish relations: Robert Moses

 In response to the biography, Moses defended the displacement of poor and minority communities as an inevitable part of urban revitalization: "I raise my stein to the builder who can remove ghettos without moving people as I hail the chef who can make omelets without breaking eggs."

 There were allegations Moses selectively chose locations for recreational facilities based on the racial compositions of neighborhood, such as when he selected sites for 11 pools that opened in 1936.
 According to Jeff Wiltze, Moses purposely placed some pools in neighborhoods with mainly white populations to deter African Americans from using them, and other pools intended for African Americans, such as the one in Colonial Park (now Jackie Robinson Park), were placed in inconvenient locations.
 Steven A. Reiss notes that, of 255 playgrounds built in the 1930s under Moses's tenure, only two were in largely Black neighborhoods.
 Caro wrote that close associates of Moses had claimed they could keep African Americans from using the Thomas Jefferson Pool, in then predominantly white East Harlem, by making the water too cold.
 However, no other source has corroborated the claim that heaters in any particular pool were deactivated or excluded from the pool's design.

-Moses took a favorable view on the British Empire, and his comments have been called "excruciatingly racist" by local journalist Glen Jeffries.
-He said the British Empire was useful in stemming the "rise of the lesser breeds without the law".
+On March 26, 1952, Moses gave a speech at an event in New York City which commemorated Lady Randolph Churchill, the mother of Sir Winston Churchill.
+In the speech, Moses claimed that Rudyard Kipling foresaw "the rise of lesser breeds without the law", a comment described as "excruciatingly racist" by the journalist Glen Jeffries.

 William Levitt

-William Jaird Levitt was a Jewish-American real-estate developer and housing pioneer.
+William Jaird Levitt was a Jewish American real-estate developer and housing pioneer.
 As president of Levitt & Sons, he is widely credited as the father of modern American suburbia.
 In 1998, he was named one of Time Magazine's "100 Most Influential People of the 20th Century."

 While Levitt is credited as being the "father of suburban development", African Americans were explicitly prohibited from purchasing or otherwise settling in his Levittown, New York development, setting the stage for other suburban towns nationwide.
 Levitt wrote [in the Levittown standard lease, clause 25, 1947], "Levittown homes must not be used or occupied by any person other than members of the Caucasian race."